MicrochipTech/Wireless-Sensor-Network/README.md

 # Microchip Wireless Sensor Network
-Create a Wi-Fi/ MiWi (15.4) / LoRa wireless sensor network to monitor the temperate covering a wide area like a hotel or a plant.
+Create a Wi-Fi/ MiWi (15.4) / LoRa wireless sensor network to monitor the temperatures covering a wide area like a hotel or a plant.

-Case study: classrooms temperature monitoring during Microchip MASTERS conference held at JW marriot desert ridge, AZ
+Case study: Classrooms temperature monitoring during Microchip MASTERS conference held at JW Marriot desert ridge, AZ

 [View the demo (Live only during MASTERS conference)](http://demo.microchip.com/WSN/Masters/ "view the demo (Live only during MASTERS conference)")